Vuelvo al Sur

 Valparaíso, 31 January 2020

-It all starts with a phone call, a job opening on the road.
-The Trip.
-You have six days to organise it, you have been dreaming about it all your life.
-South America, we leave on Wednesday.
+It all starts with a phone call, a job opening and, therefore, a trip, the Journey.
+You have six days to prepare, you’ve been dreaming about it all your life.
+South America, you leave next Wednesday.
 And how can you say no to two months on the road?
-I send a copy of my passport.
+I send Gabriel the copy of the passport.
 Now there is no turning back.

 The adventure begins even before you leave your homeland because leaving my south is always an adventure.
 I find myself grinding the first kilometres with makeshift companions.
 Elvira, 74 years old and a 3.5-kilo frozen octopus in her bag, chats so much that the three hours on the train go by.
 Amin, 27 years old from Tunisia, the night in Rome at the airport flows between laughter and coffee.
 In Paris, meeting with the group, boarding at the last minute.
 I am calm, happy and also a little scared.
 In 12 hours I will be overseas and from then on there will be endless more stories.